-The present dissertation will firstly focus on academic literature review, in order to provide a coherent theoretical framework that will be used as basis for the critical evaluation of the relevant primary sources on the statelessness institute.
-Moreover, the UNHCR Handbook on Protection of Stateless Persons as well as its Guidelines on Statelessness No. 4 will be relevant and taken into account throughout the analysis, as well as other secondary sources.
-A critical comparison of different up-to-date domestic and regional reports will be part of this dissertation as well.
-When needed, statistical data will be briefly analysed and the EUDO Citizenship Database will be consulted whenever clarifications are needed.
+The present dissertation will firstly focus on an academic literature review, in order to provide a coherent theoretical framework that will be used as a basis for the critical evaluation of the relevant primary sources on the statelessness institute.
+Moreover, the UNHCR Handbook on Protection of Stateless Persons as well as its Guidelines on Statelessness No 4 are relevant and will be taken into account throughout the analysis, as well as other secondary sources.
+Also, a critical comparison of different current domestic and regional reports will be part of this dissertation as well.
+When needed, statistical data will be briefly analysed, and the European Democracy Observatory (EUDO) Citizenship Database will be consulted whenever clarifications are needed.

-1. THE STATELESS PHENOMENON: THEORETICAL FRAMEWORK
+THE STATELESS PHENOMENON: THEORETICAL FRAMEWORK

 Statelessness is certainly not a new phenomenon.
-Rather, it is a world-wide plight that has shadowed all modern history.
-In fact in her book "The Origins of Totalitarianism", Hanna Arendt portrayed stateless people as the 'most symptomatic group in contemporary politics' as they embodied the triumph of the nation and sovereignty to the detriment of inclusiveness and human rights.18 This strong statement should be read within the historical context in which it was written,19 but it nevertheless remains actual, as the issue of statelessness continues to characterise contemporary experiences.
-Statelessness may result from a vast range of causes, such as state succession, conflict of national laws, marriage laws, discriminatory laws on the transmission of nationality from the parents to the children, absence of birth registration, administrative practices, renunciation of nationality by the individual or denationalisation (i.e. when a State arbitrarily deprives a citizen of nationality).20
+Rather, it is a worldwide plight that has shadowed all modern history.
+In fact, in her book 'The Origins of Totalitarianism', Hanna Arendt portraved stateless people as the 'most symptomatic group in contemporary politics' as they embodied the triumph of the nation and sovereignty to the detriment of inclusiveness and human rights.
+18 This strong statement should be read within the historical context in which it was written.
+19 but it nevertheless remains relevant, as the issue of statelessness continues to characterise contemporary experiences.
+Statelessness may result from a vast range of causes, such as state succession, conflicts in national laws, marriage laws, discriminatory laws on the transmission of nationality from the parents to the children, absence of birth registration, administrative practices, renunciation of nationality by the individual or denationalisation (ie when a state arbitrarily deprives a citizen of nationality).20

-In order to understand this phenomenon, and more specifically its causes and consequences for children and their development, it is necessary to understand its conceptualisation and consequently the conceptualisation of nationality, and their importance under international law.
-Therefore, in this chapter a theoretical framework of the general notion of statelessness and nationality will be provided, as well as a brief historical contextualization of the issue in the European context.
-These are two crucial starting points to a subsequent focus on Statelessness at birth and comparable status in the context of forced migration, and the assessment of compliance by EU Member States with relevant international and regional standards.
+In order to understand this phenomenon, and more specifically its causes and consequences for children and their development, it is necessary to understand its conceptualisation and consequently the conceptualisation of nationality, and their importance under IL.
+Therefore, in this chapter a theoretical framework of the general